-Detroit is a big city located in the state of Michigan.
-The city has a population of 683,443 people.
+Detroit is a large city located in the state of Michigan.
+The city has a population of 683,443 residents.
 In Detroit, there are 4,927 people per square mile, which is well above the national population density average.
-In Detroit, the most common ethnic group is Black or African American with a total of 80%.
-This is followed by 14% White and 1% Asian ethnic groups.
-All the single ladies (and all the single fellas) might want to take notice as only 36% of the Detroit population is married.
+With a total of 80%, the Black or African American racial group makes up the majority of the population in Detroit.
+The next most represented races are 14% White and 1% Asian.
+In Detroit, only 36% of people over the age of fifteen are married.
+This city could be a good option for singles ready to mingle.

 Conveniently located amenities and interesting attractions are a great way to continuously enjoy Detroit on a regular basis.
-Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
-Some of the notable things to do include: Comerica Park, Detroit Institute of Arts, and Detroit People Mover.
+Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants, bars, coffee shops and exciting entertainment options.
+Here are some of the more popular things to do in Detroit: Comerica Park, Detroit Institute of Arts, and Detroit People Mover.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Detroit is real estate affordability.
+Assuming that Detroit meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Detroit.
+Everything else becomes a lot less important if it turns out that home prices in Detroit are simply unattainable.
 The median home price for Detroit homes is $41,000, which is 67.9% lower than the Michigan average.
 If we take a closer look at the affordability of homes in Detroit, we’ll see that the home price to income ratio is 1.6, which is 36% lower than the Michigan average.

 |Average one way commute||27min||24min||26min|